AndriyLin/pi-forall/README.md

 Pi-Forall language
 ------------------

-One thing I found it different, is that they care not only defining the relation, but also translating the relation into algorithm.
-What I've learned so far, instead focus more on just defining the relation and prefer the relations that are better for proof, I didn't care too much about their actual implementation.
+One thing I found it different, is that they care not only about defining the relation, but also about translating them into algorithms.
+What I've learned so far, instead, focus more on just defining the relation prove them, I didn't care that much about their actual implementation.

 ---